 2-4.
-Software Planning Review (SOI #1).
+SOFTWARE PLANNING REVIEW (SOI #1).

 a.
 Identification of the Software Planning Review.
 The software planning process is the initial process in the software life cycle for any software project.
 The planning process establishes the various software plans, standards, procedures, activities, methods, and tools required to develop, verify, control, assure, and produce the software life cycle data.
 The intent of the software planning review is to determine if the applicant's plans and standards provide an acceptable means for satisfying the objectives of RTCA/DO-178B.
-This review can also reduce the risk of an applicant producing a software product that does not meet RTCA/DO-178B objectives or other certification criteria.
-The software planning review should take place after the initial completion of the software planning process.
+This review can also reduce the risk of an applicant producing a software planning review should take place after the initial completion of the software planning process.
 Although the software planning process may continue throughout the software life cycle, and plans and standards may change as the project progresses, it is generally considered complete when the associated initial transition criteria are satisfied.
 The following transition criteria are indicative of typical software planning process completion criteria: